ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ```

 In `integration_test.go`, we are feeding our workload tests along with various
 other values to the HyperSDK integration test library.
-Implementing an entire
-integration test framework is time-intensive.
 By using the HyperSDK integration
 test framework, we can defer most tasks to it and solely focus on defining the
 workload tests.
 The setup mentioned above also implicitly sets up our procedural
 tests as well.

 ## Testing Our VM